moveit/moveit2_tutorials/doc/examples/ompl_interface/ompl_interface_tutorial.rst

 To do so, a minimal setup is as follows :

 #.
-In your own package, create your an optimization objective class for OMPL.
+In your own package, create your own optimization objective class for OMPL.
 For more information on the OMPL optimal planners, the reader is referred to the `OMPL - Optimal Planning documentation <http://ompl.kavrakilab.org/optimalPlanning.html>`_.

 #.
-In your .cpp file, include ``"moveit/ompl_interface/ompl_optimization_objective_loader.h"`` and add, at the end, the macro ``MOVEIT_OPTIMIZATION_OBJECTIVE_PLUGIN(namespace, class_name)``, with the right namespace ans class name you used.
+In your .cpp file, include ``"moveit/ompl_interface/ompl_optimization_objective_loader.h"`` and add, at the end, the macro ``MOVEIT_OPTIMIZATION_OBJECTIVE_PLUGIN(namespace, class_name)``, with the right namespace and class name you used.

 #.
 Create a plugin description file .xml containing the following : ::

     <library path="package_name">
-    <class name="custom_optimizer"
+    <class name="custom_objective"
            type="namespace::class_nameLoader"
            base_class_type="ompl_optimization_loader::OptimizationObjectiveLoader">
         <description> </description>